List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 An alchemist sent by the Mage's Association to be the new director of the Chaldea Security Organization, a year after the final battle against Goetia.
 However, it was revealed he is just a scapegoat for the Foreign God's invasion in Chaldea which forced the surviving members to abandon the place.
 Though he was one of the survivors, the members of the group were once hesitant towards him before they earned his trust.
 After reaching the Wandering Sea, he becomes the leader of Novum Chaldea.
 He is the son of Gordes Musik Yggdmillennia from Fate/Apocrypha.
+Following the termination of Lostbelt Zero, his whereabouts are unknown.